awslabs/scale-out-computing-on-aws/docs/workshops/Synopsys-Verification/modules/01-deploy-env.md

 1. On the **Create stack** page, you should see the template URL in the **Amazon S3 URL** text box and choose **Next**.

 1. On the **Specify stack** details page, assign a name to your solution stack.
-We recommend naming it "dvcon".
+We recommend naming it "tutorial".

     !!! warning
          The stack name must be less than 20 characters and must be lower-case only.